 Recently, I had represented a company that was sued over a consulting "contract" that was, for lack of a better description, incomplete and ambiguous.
-In fact, the contract was created by various invoices submitted by the consultant to my client as the consultant rendered services.
-The problem was that my client did not realize that it was responsible for certain fees and costs as part of the consulting arrangement.
-By the end of the project, the consultant's fees totaled $13,000.00 and then, after the parties failed to reconcile the outstanding balance, the consultant brought suit.
+In fact, the contract was created by various invoices submitted by the consultant to my client while the consultant was rendering services.
+One of the many issues, in this case, was that my client did not realize that it was responsible for certain fees and costs as part of the consulting arrangement.
+By the end of the project, the consultant's fees totaled $33,000.00 and then, after the parties failed to reconcile the outstanding balance, the consultant brought suit.
 The parties to this "arrangement" had no underlying contract and the agreement was performed largely on a handshake.
 Had the parties taken the requisite time to construct a workable consulting agreement this entire problem may have been avoided.
 The following is a shortlist of those items that need to be included in any consulting agreement:

 A. Do your due diligence when hiring any consultant even when you receive a referral for that consultant.

 B. Make sure that the objectives of the parties in any consulting agreement are well defined.